Monitoring a developing pandemic with available data: Estimating with available data. The Covid-19 case of France

 \subsection{Examples of smooth developments of ratio of number of deaths inside versus outside hospital, the Covid-19 case of France}

-When quantifying the number of deaths outside hospital to be able to find the total number of deaths from the pandemic, then we simply follow the dynamic development of the ratio of people dying inside the hospital versus outside the hospital respectively, that is the function $g(t)$ defined in Section \ref{sec:deaths}.
-We know from similar studies in survival analysis, see \cite{Nielsen:Tanggaard:01}, that it is more robust to estimate the numerator and the denominator separately and then divide to get the ratio than it is to smooth the ratio directly.
+To quantify deaths occurring outside hospitals and thereby estimate the total number of pandemic-related deaths, we track the time evolution of out-of-hospital to in-hospital deaths, denoted by the function $F(t)$ in Section \ref{sec:deaths}.
+As established in similar studies in survival analysis, see \cite{Nielsen:Tanggaard:01}, that it is more robust to estimate the numerator and the denominator separately and then divide to get the ratio than it is to smooth the ratio directly.

-In Figure \ref{fig:ratio-dens} we provide the final result of this procedure and we see that while the ratio has stabilized by the end of the year 2020, with a higher probability for dying in hospital compared to outside hospital, then also this ratio has changed significantly during the dynamics of the developing pandemic during the year 2020.
-In the very beginning more people died outside hospital compared to inside hospitals, and this might be due to some of the early problems with keeping care homes free of the infection.
+Figure \ref{fig:ratio-dens} provides the final result of this procedure and we see that, while the ratio has stabilized by the end of the year 2020, with a higher probability for dying in hospital compared to outside hospital, then also this ratio has changed significantly during the evolution of the pandemic during the year 2020.
+At the onset of the pandemic, more deaths occurred outside hospitals than inside, likely reflecting early challenges in preventing the spread of infection in care homes.
 The dots in the plot represent the daily ratio between the observed number of deaths outside hospital over the observed number of deaths inside hospital.